sizovs/boring-stack/README.md

 Note on performance: it's true that SQLite performs better when a single process handles writes because it eliminates processes fighting for the lock (aka resource contention).
 Unfortunately, this is impossible to achieve with Node.js running in a cluster.
 Nevertheless, for most apps, the throughput should be adequate.

+# But...
+Rust is faster
+Unless you're very CPU/RAM limited, for web applications applications, your bottleneck will be I/O, not CPU or RAM, so Rust won't really help you handle more users on a single box.
+Moreover, you don't need to code in Rust to get the performance on part with Rust.
+You can just run your JS app on Deno or Bun, as both are written in Rust.
+But again, the bottleneck will be in I/O, so don't bother.

 # Testing
 A traditional front-end/back-end separation via APIs requires developing and maintaining two distinct test suites—one for testing the back-end through the API and another for testing the front-end against a mock API, which can easily fall out of sync with the actual back-end.
 This is cumbersome and clunky.
 By forgoing JSON APIs and instead sending HTML over the wire, we streamline the process, allowing us to test-drive a single app at the user level using Playwright.